 Curious about what we will be looking for in our Call for Makers application?
 Here is what you need to know.

-The third annual Minneapolis-St. Paul Mini Maker Faire will be held at the Minnesota State Fairgrounds on Saturday, June 3.
+The fourth annual Minneapolis-St. Paul Mini Maker Faire will be held at the Minnesota State Fairgrounds on Saturday, June 2.

 Makers can have a booth, give a presentation, lead a workshop or be a performer.